By Crystal Rose, Posted on 16th August, 2018 at 7:38 AM

 - A B2B company selling software as a service (SaaS) will generate more leads if they chose LinkedIn

 The examples above are just generalizations, and it may vary from business to business.
 A crucial thing to know is whom you’re trying to reach and conduct your own research to find the most feasible platform.
+Don’t forget to follow the Top 50 Digital Marketing Influencers who can bestow you with useful tips and tricks.
+Know what they do to keep their audience engaged.

 5. Integrate Email And Social